grmlin/gremlinjs-website/src/api.md

 [Download](https://github.com/grmlin/gremlinjs-interests) at Github

 ### About Interests
-The interests extension works always, there are no additional dependencies.

 To use interests, there must be a gremlin emitting messages and another one that subscribed to these messages.

 Dispatching messages is as easy as writing [`gremlin.emit()`](#gremlin-emit).
 Every gremlin